 DMI, FDA & AWS Cloud

-In Phase 1 of the FDA project, DMI worked closely with agency leaders to help them understand the shifting cost cadence associated with the cloud.
-Sripada and his team explained how the elasticity of the cloud allows agencies to pay only for what they need and how the cost structure diverges from maintaining servers on-premises.
+In Phase 1 of the FDA project, DMI worked closely with agency leaders to help them understand what cloud computing offers and the shifting cost cadence associated with the service which might include cloud security, multi-cloud environments, authorization management program and more.
+Sripada and his team explained how the elasticity of the cloud environment allows agencies to pay only for what they need and how the cost structure diverges from maintaining servers on-premises.